 To change the default fonts, you can give special commands in your source file, or you can change the fonts on the command-line.

-The GF file name on the command-line must be
+The GF file name on the command-line must be complete.

-not make sense to append a default extension as is done with other
+sense to append a default extension as is done with other

 DVI-reading software.
-The output file name defaults to the same root
+The output file name defaults to the same

-as the GF file, with the
+root as the GF file, with the

-extension added.
+added.
 For example, the input file

 Pretend to be program